In this world of bids and proposals, we all certainly want to win more. However, there are so many factors that impact a

 When you don’t target an opportunity until after the RFP release, you miss out on this critical communication and shaping points with the customer.

 Time to Gather Customer and Competitive Information

-Starting earlier will also provide your team with time to gather customer, opportunity, and competitive intelligence before the RFP is released.
+Starting earlier will also give your team time to gather customer, opportunity, and competitive intelligence before the RFP is released.

 This includes identifying who the key decision makers are with the customer, the drivers behind the solicitation, any issues they may be having on the current contract or other similar contracts, and which other companies might be interested in pursuing the opportunity.

 By starting early, you’ll have time to understand the potential strategies of the competition, who they might be teaming with, and what their strengths and weaknesses are.
 Armed with this information, you’ll be able to develop strategies to ghost the weaknesses and downplay the strengths of the competition.